BHP says Brazilian court approves settlement for Samarco dam disaster

+(This version of Aug.
+8 story has been refiled to correct the spelling of ‘court’ in first paragraph)

-(Reuters) - Mining heavyweight BHP said on Thursday the federal curt of Minas Gerais approved an agreement with Brazilian authorities that settled a 20 billion reais ($5.30 billion) lawsuit over the 2015 Samarco dam failure.
+(Reuters) - Mining heavyweight BHP said on Thursday the federal court of Minas Gerais approved an agreement with Brazilian authorities that settled a 20 billion reais ($5.30 billion) lawsuit over the 2015 Samarco dam failure.

 The company said it had separately agreed to pay $50 million as part of a settlement for a class action complaint filed by American depositary receipt holders over the disaster.